-When comparing C++ vs Clojure, the Slant community recommends Clojure for most people.
-In the question“What is the best programming language to learn first?”
-Clojure is ranked 17th while C++ is ranked 24th.
+When comparing C# vs Clojure, the Slant community recommends Clojure for most people.
+In the question“What are the best languages for learning functional programming?”
+Clojure is ranked 5th while C# is ranked 25th.
 The most important reason people chose Clojure is:

 Clojure programmers are highly encouraged to use immutable data in their code.
 Therefore, most data will be immutable by default.
 State change is handled by functions (for transformations) and atoms (an abstraction that encapsulates the idea of some entity having an identity).

 Can be designed visually with the Visual Studio designer for traditional Windows forms, WPF, or Web forms.

 Pro 3rd Party support

 Pro Can be used in a variety of fields

 with .net core asp for server (linux, windows),

 However, it is not considered top for any of those categories, but it is top choice for Windows desktop with .net framework and top choice for Unity.

 .net 5 will unify frameworks similar to JVM (just one).